About the inpatient dashboard

 SA Health apologises for any inconvenience.

-The Inpatient dashboard was developed to manage and monitor patient flow in our major public hospitals.
+The inpatient dashboard was developed to manage and monitor patient flow in our major public hospitals.

 It consists of the following four sections: